 Mimicking Google’s popular Chrome web browser, the Google Chromium OS contains no applications or programs and instead uses web-based services such as Google Documents and Picnik.
 This is all part of Google’s plan to essentially turn their web browser into an operating system, and by doing so they’ve managed to drastically speed up the whole process of “getting online”.

-Before starting it’s best to check whether your particular netbook, laptop or desktop is listed as a known compatible device.
+Before starting it’s best to check whether your particular, or is listed as a known compatible device.
 If you’re not listed, then you’ll probably want to try it anyway.
 If it works, you might want to let the author know!

 Installing Chromium OS To USB